Junkie-Monkey/JMM/.github/README.md

-# Enigmatica 6
+# Junkie Monkey

-This is the official repository and issue-tracker for the modpack Enigmatica 6, for Minecraft 1.16.5
+This is the official repository and issue-tracker for the modpack Junkie Monkey, for Minecraft 1.16.5 This modpack is an authorized fork from the modpack Enigmatica 6, which adds a few more mods and quests to it!

 ### Table of Contents